 Adjust your workout

 Excessive exercising without being able to rehydrate is not recommended.
 Try to schedule any necessary major workouts for the non-fasting times when you can readily replace any fluids lost.
-Or replace them with smaller efforts throughout your day, like choosing the stairs over the elevator or getting up frequently for walks around your workplace.
+Or replace them with smaller efforts throughout your day.

 “Stay cool and limit physical activity during the fasting hours,” Holiday said.
 “Rest when possible.”